Grandpa Bob and Grandma Linda’s Special Day with Harper

 It was 1:30 pm, when we made it back to Erie Zoo.
 There was still a line at the entry gate, but the line was at least a quarter of what it was at 10:00 am.

 We had a good time at the zoo seeing the animals, riding the Wildlife Carousel, and riding the train.
-I put together a slideshow that highlights our day at the zoo.

 It was 4:15pm, when we left Erie Zoo.
 We stopped at Country Fair for cold drinks, before making our trek back home.